Things to Do in Krakow in 7 Days

 Walnica Square| ©RaNo

-Much of Krakow's appeal lies in all the historical weight that was carried by the Jewish population at the end of the 20th century.
-However, it was centuries ago when the Jewish Quarter of Krakow was formed, what was once known as an independent village of the city.
+Much of Kraków’s appeal lies in the rich history shaped by its Jewish population in the late 20th century.
+However, the Jewish Quarter of Krakow was established centuries ago, in what was once known as a separate village from the city.

 Walnica Square

-This square is one of the most central places in the Jewish Quarter of Krakow and, although it may not seem so now, centuries ago it was the main beach of the town of Kazimierz.
-To get there you can take streetcar lines 1,2,3,4 or 6 to the Plac Walnica stop.
+This square is one of the most central spots in Kraków’s Jewish Quarter, and although it may not seem like it now, centuries ago it was the main square of the town of Kazimierz.
+To get there, take tram lines 1, 2, 3, 4, or 6 to the Plac Walnica stop.

-Today it is one of the most popular starting points of the neighborhood and is notable for its large white building in the center which has been converted into an Ethnographic Museum.
+Today it is one of the most popular starting points in the neighborhood and stands out for its large white building in the center, which has been converted into an Ethnographic Museum.

 The Remuh Synagogue| ©Lars K Jensen